Awanit512/3-TCP-LEDBAT_in_WiFi/README.md

    Low Extra Delay Background Transport (LEDBAT) is Less than Best Effort (LBE) type of transport.
 BitTorrent and Apple Inc use variants of LEDBAT as their default transport mechanisms for large-sized file transfers.
-This project aims to evaluate the performance of LEDBAT in WiFi environments,including Gigabit WiFi,with and without Rate Adaptation.
+This project aims to evaluate the performance of LEDBAT in WiFi environments, including Gigabit WiFi, with and without Rate Adaptation.
   </td>
 </tr>
   <tr>